 In season 8, Robin dates a guy named Nick.
 Eventually they break up, as do Barney and Quinn, and Ted and Victoria.
 Lily gets a job as an art consultant for the Captain, and Marshall looks into the possibility of becoming a judge.
 Eventually, Robin and Barney get engaged.
 The Captain plans to move to Rome, and wants Lily to accompany him (for a year), along with Marshall and Marvin.
 Ted dates a crazy girl named Jeannette for awhile.
 In the season finale, Ted tells Lily he'll be moving to Chicago after Barney and Robin's wedding.
 (He's happy for them, but still loves her, so doesn't feel he can stay in New York and continue to be around her.)
 He plans to sell his house, after finally finishing the renovations.
 And as Lily and Marshall prepare for their move to Rome, Marshall gets offered a position as judge, which would mean they'd have to spend a year apart.
 And we get a glimpse of the woman who is going to end up marrying Ted and being the mother of his children.

 Season 9 is the final season.
 Pretty much the whole thing is set over the course of a three-day weekend, leading up to Barney and Robin's wedding (which we've been waiting for since the end of season 6).
 Of course, there are flashforwards and flashbacks scattered throughout the season, and the final (hour long) episode shows what happens over the next 17 years or so, until Ted finishes telling his story to his kids.
 Ted doesn't actually meet his wife until near the end of the story, but by then we had gotten to see a bit of their life together in flashforwards.
 (There's also an episode that shows what the Mother's life had been like over the eight years of Ted's story, up until Robin and Barney's wedding.
 It was pretty good, but I did feel like it would have been more effective if it had been longer.)
 And throughout the season, there are episodes where we see how the Mother met each of Ted's friends, before she ever met him.
 (Oh, and I should mention that she's in the band that plays at the wedding.)
 Meanwhile, for the first half of the season, Marshall is trying to get to Farhampton, where the wedding will take place.
-He spends several episodes traveling with a woman named Daphne (played by Sherri Shepherd), and... they don't always get along.
+He spends several episodes traveling with a woman named Daphne (Sherri Shepherd), and... they don't always get along.
 He's also worried about Lily finding out he's been offered a judgeship, since it would mean he couldn't go to Italy with her.
 But I won't spoil how that all works out.
 In fact, I guess I don't want to spoil anything else about how the season (and the series) works out.